How to Add Bots to Your Discord Server

 Some Popular Discord Bots

-Now that you know how to add bots, what are some of the bots you should add?
+Now that you know how to add bots, what are some bots you should add?
 Well, only you know what kind of environment you want your server to have.
 Here is a list of some of the more popular Discord bots and why you might want to add them.

 Dank Member displays memes and has a variety of other meme-related features.